cakephp/bakery.cakephp.org/2026/05/08/cakephp_535.rst

 You can expect the following changes in 5.3.5.
 See the `changelog
 <https://github.com/cakephp/cakephp/compare/5.3.4...5.3.5>`_ for every commit.

-* Fixed a regression where th SameSite cookie attributes would only be applied to the ``php`` preset.
+* Fixed a regression where the SameSite cookie attributes would only be applied to the ``php`` preset.
 * ``ConsoleOutput::write()`` now guards against closed file handles.
 * Console runner now shows help text instead of an error on invalid command